eataborda/api-serenity/README.md

 Contains:
 - Basic build.gradle config
-- Basic API automation with general validations made for the different request methods: POST, GET, PUT, PATCH, DELETE
+- Basic API automation with general validations for the following request methods: POST, GET, PUT, PATCH, DELETE

 ## Use sample project locally
 - Verify that you have `Git`